-Sudden Infant Death Syndrome (SIDS), is an unexplained and unexpected phenomenon feared by parents and nannies all over the world.
-The CDC describes it as, “the sudden and unexpected death of a baby less than 1 year old in which the cause was not obvious before investigation.”
-And most of these deaths occur during a baby’s sleep time or around their sleeping area.
+Sudden Infant Death Syndrome (SIDS) is an unexplained and unexpected phenomenon feared by parents and nannies all over the world.
+The CDC describes it as “the sudden and unexpected death of a baby less than 1 year old in which the cause was not obvious before investigation.”
+Most of these deaths occur during a baby’s sleep time or around their sleeping area.

-So, to keep your baby safe, it's important your nanny — and you — practice safe sleep methods around your baby.
+So, to keep your baby safe, your nanny and you must practice safe sleep methods around your baby.

-Place your baby on their back: Be sure to always keep your baby on their back when they sleep.
+Place your baby on their back: Always keep your baby on their back when they sleep.
 You can do this till they're at least 4-5 months or whenever they start rolling around.
 There's also no need to swaddle your baby once they know how to roll.
-Restraining their limbs may prevent your child from being able to easily turnover when turned on their bellies and lifting their heads
+Restraining their limbs may prevent your child from being able to easily turn when turned on their bellies and lifting their heads

 .
 Declutter: Keep your baby's room and cot free of toys, stuffed animals, blankets, and anything that may become a choking hazard.
 Have shared rooms: It's advisable to sleep in the same room as your baby for the first 6 months at least.
 That way, you can properly monitor your child's sleep and respond when you notice a crisis.
 Remember, it's shared rooms and not shared beds.

 Too many layers of clothing can cause heat-related accidents.
 Instead of heavy wool or multiple layers, use light but warm clothes.
 Do not cover them with a blanket while they sleep